cprice-ping/Profile-PF-Base/README.md

   * Enhanced (HTML Form with LIP)
   * MFA (Enhanced --> PingID)

 The Authentication Experience is controlled by setting the `Extended Properties` on the Application.

+Any other value will trigger the Authentication API that is mapped to the AuthN API Explorer app.

 ### Extended Properties
 * `Basic` (Plain HTML Form)